Windows freezes or stops responding frequently

 Serious issue with Windows

 If you have tried all the above recommendations and the computer continues to frequently lock up, its possible that Windows may be seriously corrupt.
 Try running through the basic troubleshooting steps for your version of Windows on our basic troubleshooting page.
 If these additional steps do not resolve your issue, we suggest you backup all information and erase and reinstall Windows.

 If after reinstalling your operating system, or during the installation of your operating system, your computer turns off abnormally, it is very likely that other hardware is failing in the computer.
 Often this is RAM, CPU, Motherboard, or Power Supply (in that order).

 If you have extra available parts or have a friend or co-worker with a similar configuration that is willing to allow you to test their hardware in your computer, try swapping these parts to determine if they are at fault.
-Otherwise, you will need to have the computer serviced.
+Otherwise, you need to have the computer serviced.